neuhausergenny/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive to write clear, concise, and maintainable code.
 Remember that what you build will be read, understood, and modified by others long after you've written it.
 Optimize for readability and minimize complexity.
 Also, embrace the power of modular design and reusable components.
 Lastly, never underestimate the importance of debugging, testing, and documentation in ensuring your code's longevity and effectiveness."

 "In essence, focus on writing code that is simple, not simplistic; robust yet elegant; and efficient without being cryptic.
 Continuous learning, adapting to new technologies, and following best practices are also crucial aspects of programming wisdom."

+# 2024-02-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It may require more thought upfront, but it'll save you time, reduce bugs, and improve collaboration in the long run."

+In practice, this means choosing straightforward algorithms, minimizing unnecessary complexity, using consistent naming conventions, commenting your code effectively, and modularizing your programs.
+Remember that code is read far more often than it's written, so aim to make it as easy to understand as possible for yourself and others.